AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 Predicate Checking
 --------------------

-* Calls are inserted automatically by compiler
+* Calls inserted automatically by compiler
 * Violations raise exception `Assertion_Error`

-   - When the predicate does not hold (evaluates to False)
+   - When predicate does not hold (evaluates to False)

-* Checks are done before value change, like language-defined constraint checks
+* Checks are done before value change

+   - Same as language-defined constraint checks

-* Associated variable is therefore unchanged when a violation is detected
+* Associated variable is unchanged when violation is detected

 ----------------------------
 Predicate Checks Placement
 ----------------------------

-* Anywhere a value would be assigned that may violate the constraint of the predicated target
+* Anywhere value assigned that may violate target constraint
 * Assignment statements
 * Explicit initialization as part of object declaration
-* On a subtype conversion
+* Subtype conversion
-* As part of parameter passing
+* Parameter passing

    - All modes when passed by copy
    - Modes `in out` and `out` when passed by reference